marklogic-community/roxy/CONTRIBUTING.md

 #### Fork Roxy

-Fork the project [on GitHub](https://github.com/marklogic/roxy/fork) and check out your copy.
+Fork the project [on GitHub](https://github.com/marklogic/roxy/fork) and clone your copy.

 ```sh